-Company in Montreal, Quebec, founded in 1978 by Claude Poissant, René Richard Cyr and Marie-France Bruyère.
-In 1998, Poissant assumed artistic directorship of the company and the company's name was changed to PàP, and it became an exclusively adult company.
+Company in Montreal, Quebec, founded in 1978 by Claude Poissant, René Richard Cyr, and Marie-France Bruyère.
+In 1998, Poissant assumed artistic directorship, and the company's name was changed to PàP.

-They have also presented Poissant's Si tu meurt, je te tue, Roger Gaudet's À tout hasard, and Cul sec by François Archambault.
-In 1998 they celebrated their 20th anniversary with an omnibus work called Huit péchés capitaux , bringing together eight well-known Quebec playwrights including Michel Tremblay and Michel Marc Bouchard.
-In February 1999, they presented Couteau: sept façons originales de tuer quelqu'un avec... by Isabelle Hubert.
-In October 1999, they presented Geneviève Billette's Crime contre l'Humanité.
+Initially PàP presented an eclectic mix of new works aimed at adult and adolescent audiences.
+Its most famous work is probably Michel Marc Bouchard's Les Feluettes/Lilies.
+It has also presented Poissant's Si tu meurt, je te tue, Roger Gaudet's À tout hasard, and Cul sec by François Archambault.
+In 1998, PàP celebrated its 20th anniversary with an omnibus work called Huit péchés capitaux , bringing together eight well-known Quebec playwrights including Michel Tremblay and Michel Marc Bouchard.
+In February 1999, it presented Couteau: sept façons originales de tuer quelqu'un avec... by Isabelle Hubert, and in October 1999, it produced Geneviève Billette's Crime contre l'Humanité.

 For the 2010/2011 season, PàP featured two plays by Larry Tremblay: Abraham Lincoln va au théâtre and Dragonfly de Chicoutimi.